-On March 25, 2024, the Company, and one of its co-development partners, BioFirst Corporation, a company registered in Taiwan ("BioFirst"), each entered into a twenty-year, global definitive licensing agreement (the "FEYE Licensing Agreement") with ForSeeCon Eye Corporation, a company registered in the British Virgin Islands ("FEYE") for the products in the Company and BioFirst's Ophthalmology pipeline, including Vitargus (the "Vitargus Products").
-The above-mentioned equity license covers the Vitargus Products' clinical trial, registration, manufacturing, supply, and distribution rights; FEYE also has the rights to sublicense or partner with a third party to develop the Licensed Products.
+On March 25, 2024, the Company and BioFirst each entered into a twenty-year, global definitive licensing agreement (the "FEYE Licensing Agreement") with ForSeeCon Eye Corporation, a company registered in the British Virgin Islands ("FEYE") for the products in the Company and BioFirst's

+Ophthalmology pipeline, including Vitargus (the "Vitargus Products").
+The license covers the Vitargus Products' clinical trial, registration, manufacturing, supply, and distribution rights; FEYE also has the rights to sublicense or partner with a third party to develop the Licensed Products.
 As per each of the respective FEYE Licensing Agreements, each of the Company and BioFirst shall receive a total licensing fee of \$33,500,000, composed of an upfront payment of \$30,000,000, which can instead be paid with 5 million shares of FEYE stock at \$6 per share within 30 days after the execution of the FEYE Licensing Agreement, and a \$3,500,000 cash milestone payment, due 30 days upon completion of next round fundraising.
 Additionally, each of the Company and BioFirst are eligible to receive royalties of 5% of net Sales.
-As of June 30, 2024, the Company received 5,000,000 FEYE shares but did not recognize such licensing revenue since the fair value of FEYE stock is before uncertain.
+As of September 30, 2024, the Company received 5,000,000 FEYE shares but did not recognize such licensing revenue since the fair value of FEYE stock is uncertain.

-On June 18, 2024, the reverse stock split Company and BioFirst, each entered into an amendment (the "Amendment") to the Licensing Agreement with FEYE, pursuant to which the Company and BioFirst have agreed to allow FEYE to pay the second milestone payment in 2023. the amount of \$3,500,000 per Licensing Agreement, incrementally (such as \$100,000), at any given time, rather than in one lump sum.
-During the six months ended June 30, 2024, the Company received \$116,000 pursuant to the Amendment, and recognized \$116,000 revenue in the period ended June 30, 2024.
+On June 18, 2024, the Company and BioFirst, each entered into an amendment (the "Amendment") to the Licensing Agreement with FEYE, pursuant to which the Company and BioFirst have agreed to allow FEYE to pay the second milestone payment in the amount of \$3,500,000 per Licensing Agreement, incrementally (such as \$100,000), at any given time, rather than in one lump sum.
+During the three and nine months ended September 30, 2024, the Company received in cash and recognized revenue of \$180,000 and \$296,000, respectively, pursuant to the Amendment.

-Collaborative agreement with OncoX BioPharma, Inc.
+Collaborative agreement with OncoX BioPharma, Inc., a related party

-On April 16, 2024, the Company entered into a definitive agreement with OncoX BioPharma, Inc., a private company registered in the British Virgin Islands ("Oncox"), pursuant to which the Company will grant Oncox an exclusive right to develop and commercialize ABVC's single-herb botanical drug extract from the dry fruit body of Maitake Mushroom (Grifola Frondosa) for treatment of Non-Small Cell Lung Cancer (the "Lung Cancer Products"), within North America for 20 years (the "April 2024 Oncox Agreement").
-In consideration thereof, Oncox shall pay ABVC \$6,250,000 (or 1,250,000 Oncox shares valued at \$5 per share) 30 days after entering into the agreement and \$625,000, 30 days following the completion of Oncox's next round of fundraising, of which there is no guarantee; ABVC is also entitled to 5% royalties based on the Net Sales, as defined in the April 2024 Oncox Agreement, from the first commercial sale of the Lung Cancer Product in North America, of which there can be no guarantee.
-Oncox entered into the same agreement with ABVC's affiliate, Rgene Corporation.
+On April 16, 2024, the Company entered into a definitive agreement with OncoX BioPharma, Inc., a private company registered in the British Virgin Islands ("OncoX"), pursuant to which the Company will grant OncoX an exclusive right to develop and commercialize ABVC's single-herb botanical drug extract from the dry fruit body of Maitake Mushroom (Grifola Frondosa) for treatment of Non-Small Cell Lung Cancer (the "Lung Cancer Products"), within North America for 20 years (the "April 2024 OncoX Agreement").
+In consideration thereof, OncoX shall pay ABVC \$6,250,000 (or 1,250,000 OncoX shares valued at \$5 per share) 30 days after entering into the agreement and \$625,000, 30 days following the completion of OncoX's next round of fundraising, of which there is no guarantee; ABVC is also entitled to 5% royalties based on the Net Sales, as defined in the April 2024 OncoX Agreement, from the first commercial sale of the Lung Cancer Product in North America, of which there can be no guarantee.
+OncoX entered into another agreement with ABVC's affiliate, Rgene Corporation, on the same terms.
+During the three and nine months ended September 30, 2024, the Company received in cash and recognized revenue of \$200,000 and \$200,000, respectively, pursuant to the agreement.